sounderdisc/Astral-Teleportation/project/Astral Teleportation/Assets/Tests/MANUALTESTS.md

 ## Linked Movement Test:

 * Step 1: Load the scene at "Assets/Scenes/testingScenes/LinkedScene.unity" into unity.
+The game should be displayed.
    - This can be done by double clicking the "LinkedScene" file in Assests->Scenes->testingScenes
-* Step 2: select play on the top middle of Unity
+* Step 2: Select play on the top middle of Unity.
+This will allow the game to be playable.
-* Step 3: change to game view
+* Step 3: Change to game view by clicking the Game tab.
+Clicking the game tab should display the game in game view.
-* Step 4: Press 'A'
-   - Both characters should move to the left
+* Step 4: Press 'A'.
+Pressing this button should move both characters to the left.
-* Step 5: Press 'W'
+* Step 5: Press 'W'.
+Pressing this button should make both characters jump.
-   - Both characters should jump
-* Step 6: Press 'D'
-   - Both characters should move to the right
+* Step 6: Press 'D'.
+Pressing this button should move both characters to the right.

 ## Obstacle Test:
 * Step 1: Load into a playable scene with a player and an obstacle.